My Top 10 Favorite Things about Serbia

-You may like this video:
+You might like this video:

 3. It’s peaceful

 I feel so relaxed when I’m in Serbia.
-Whether I’m in a smaller town like Vrsac, a medium sized town like Novi Sad, or the capital Belgrade, I’m always at ease.
+Whether I’m in a smaller town like Vrsac, a medium-sized town like Novi Sad, or the capital Belgrade, I’m always at ease.

 There is a peacefulness that abounds in the city.
 Hardly any crime.
 Hardly any drama.
 Just people going about their day…with joy.
 It’s a wonderful environment to be in to just “chill”.
 Want to party all night and then walk back to your hotel room at 4am?
 No problem.
 You won’t be hassled or robbed.
 And while you are out make sure you stop by a food stand and grab a bite to eat.
 You won’t be the only one awake, or the only one who’s hungry.